bgd-labs/aave-delivery-infrastructure/docs/properties.md

 - The Adapters where the retried Transaction will be sent, should be valid.
 - Forwarding a message should use the number of adapters specified by the configured required confirmations for destination chain
   - If requiredConfirmations are greater than allowed adapters, all adapters should be used.
+  - If requiredConfirmations are 0, all adapters should be used.
 - Required Confirmations can not be set to 0.
 - A Transaction can not be retried using the same adapter more than once (in the same attempt).
 - A Transaction retry should fail if it has not been forwarded to any adapter.